obspy/obspy/obspy/core/inventory/README.txt

 --------
 StationXML read and write support for ObsPy.

-The obspy.station package contains methods in order to read and write inventory data in the StationXML format.
+The obspy.core.inventory package contains methods in order to read and write inventory data in the StationXML format.

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and